The 6 Biggest Mistakes Companies Make

 • Lack of process

-• Lack of a clear, focused, and unanimous mission from the senior leadership which can be shared and used to empower the rest of the organization
+• Lack of a clear, focused, and unanimous mission from the senior leadership that can be shared and used to empower the rest of the organization

-Success in the future requires taking action in the present.
-Companies should be regularly evaluating themselves to gain greater clarity about what’s working, what isn’t, and how to improve moving forward.
+How to fix this: Success in the future requires taking action in the present.
+Companies should regularly evaluate themselves to gain greater clarity about what’s working, what isn’t, and how to improve moving forward.
 Periodically, they should also consider a business assessment from an outside expert.

 Working capital is the lifeblood of a business.
 Whether your company is growing, pivoting, or undertaking a turnaround, if it can’t pay its bills, vendors, and workers, it won’t survive.

 As a business gets more complex, so does its finances.
-Companies need to blend finance, operations, and IT together to optimize performance.
-Technology can be used to slice and dice information, which enables better forecasting and cash flow.
-Data helps the sales team better-understand pricing.
-A good inventory system can ensure you have a strong demand plan.
+Companies need to blend finance, operations, and IT for better forecasting and cash flow.
+Data helps the sales team better understand pricing.
+A good inventory system ensures have a strong demand plan.
 And so on.

 One of the biggest mistakes companies make is an inability to navigate change.